top of page

 Also, have a diverse group review your final draft.
 If one group consistently suggests edits while another doesn’t, your wording may unintentionally skew toward a certain demographic.

 Don’t make candidates guess how to stand out.
-Lay it out clearly:
+Spell out the following steps clearly:

 ✅ Instead of: “Apply now”

-🔹 Say: “Submit your resume along with a short summary of how your experience aligns with our key performance goals.”
+🔹 Say: “Submit your resume along with a short summary of how you believe your experience aligns with our key performance goals.”

 ✅ Instead of: “Cover letter optional”

-🔹 About the Company – A brief, compelling reason why top talent should care.
+🔹 About the Company – A compelling reason why top talent should care.

 🔹 The Role’s Purpose – How it impacts the company.